 No matter their background or political ideology, all members of Heterodox Academy have endorsed this statement: “I believe that university life requires that people with diverse viewpoints and perspectives encounter each other in an environment where they feel free to speak up and challenge each other.
 I am concerned that many academic ﬁelds and universities currently lack sufﬁcient viewpoint diversity—particularly political diversity.
 I will support viewpoint diversity in my academic ﬁeld, my university, my department, and my classroom.”

-Today, Heterodox Academy consists of more than 1,700 professors and graduate student afﬁliates.
+Today, Heterodox Academy consists of more than 1,800 professors and graduate student afﬁliates.
 We analyze trends in the academy based on available data.
 We offer research-based tools.
+We talk with insightful voices from the academy and beyond via our podcast, Half Hour of Heterodoxy.
 We collect and make accessible all the extant research we can ﬁnd that will help professors, policy makers, and administrators to understand and attain the beneﬁts of viewpoint diversity.

 To improve the quality of research and education in universities by increasing viewpoint